open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 2. Multiple versions of the assembly in the same process, as the runtime treats them independently.

+On the .NET Framework, by default, the CLR Profiler redirects any assembly references to the versions shipped with the Managed Profiler.

 #### Configuration resolution

 .NET [Framework-dependent deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli#framework-dependent-deployment)